The Wider Curriculum

-Our curriculum at Clifton Primary School is underpinned by the by the needs of our children and families in addition to meeting the requirements of the National Curriculum.
-We want our children to be equipped with the skills and ambition in order to become happy and successful in their opportunities, responsibilities and experiences in later life.
+The curriculum at Clifton Primary School is designed to meet the needs of our children and families alongside the requirements of the National Curriculum.
+We want our children to be equipped with the skills and ambition in order to enjoy and be successful in their opportunities, responsibilities and experiences in later life.

-We are situated in an area of high socio-economic deprivation close to Birmingham City Centre.
-A vast majority of our children and parents have English as an additional language, and many of our children have limited access to the English language outside of school.
-They also have very limited life experiences in the wider environment and as a result, the majority of our children enter the school at a very low baseline; working well below the expectation for their age.
+We are situated in an area of high socio-economic deprivation close to Birmingham City Centre and a vast majority of our children and parents have English as an additional language.
+They also have very limited experiences in the wider environment and as a result, the majority of our children enter school at a very low baseline; working well below the expectation for their age.

 Art